 Few things in this life can be said to be perfect.
 But Knotts' Barney Fife was one of those few things.
-No one else could have played Barney, no one upon this whole Earth.
+No one else could have played Barney, no one upon this planet.
 No one.

 I was going to title this post Farewell Barney Fife and yet Barney will always be here on film.
-As long as I am here, I will keep Mr. Fife upon my shelves and when I need a really good laugh... when I need to be reminded of a place like Mayberry and how good life can really be, I will slip The Andy Griffith Show into my dvd player and Deputy Barney Fife will live again.
+I will keep Mr. Fife upon my shelves and when I need to be reminded of a place like Mayberry and how good life can really be, I'll slip The Andy Griffith Show into my dvd player and Deputy Barney Fife will live again.

 Sunday, February 26, 2006

 When I was eleven years old I became a Christian.
 It was wonderful, it was real.

 And when I stare behind me and see those years after 11, I remember an increasing frustration and sense of guilt instead of increasing joy and peace like the Bible promised.

 Why?
 Basically, it was because I tried to be like Jesus.
 I ...
 I....
 I tried to be like God.
 But that wasn't my job and the frustration grew because I was in the wrong job.
 I plopped myself into an impossible career, one no person on Earth can handle, though I tried for the next 25 years.